Destin Sandlin: No Dumb Questions

-In 2017, Sandlin began a podcast with his best friend from Wyoming, Matt Whitman.
-Whitman also runs the YouTube channel The Ten Minute Bible Hour.
+In 2017, Sandlin began a podcast with his best friend from Wyoming, Matt Whitman, who runs his own YouTube channel about the Bible and Christianity.

 Personal life

 Sandlin was born and raised in Huntsville, Alabama, and currently lives there with his wife Tara, their two daughters, and two sons.
-Destin and Tara formerly lived in nearby Cullman.
+Destin and Tara previously lived in nearby Cullman.

 Sandlin's family often appears in his videos.
 Since 2012, Sandlin has supported and partnered with "Not Forgotten", a charity that cares for orphaned boys in Peru.

-Sandlin is an avid fan of the University of Alabama.
+Sandlin is an avid fan of the University of Alabama Crimson Tide.

 Sandlin is a devout Christian.
 Sandlin spoke at the 2015 Skepticon on his personal reconciliation of the search for scientific truth with his faith.

+Sandlin is an amateur radio operator with the callsign WS4RKT.